buffetboy2001/ccr_robotics_fall_2020/resources/vehicle_planning.md

 # Vehicle Planning

-* Design Decision: Figure out which end is forward.
+* **Design Decision**: Figure out which end is forward.
 Draw a clear arrow on the board pointing forward.
 Make sure your whole team agrees on this decision.
 * Decorate your chassis!
 May as well.
 You have markers and stickers -- pass it around & make it your own!
 * Component Layout: figure out where your major components are going to fit on the chassis.
 Pay attention to:
     * Raspberry Pi